Familiarize yourself with common Medicaid terms and guidelines

+Let's start with the basics.
 Medicaid is the nation’s public health insurance program for low-income adults.
-It is a federal and state plan program that covers Americans who have costly and complicated care needs.
+It is a joint federal and state plan program that covers Americans who have costly and complicated care needs.
 The majority of people who enroll in Medicaid are unable to afford other forms of health insurance.

 Medicaid programs must follow federal guidelines.
-The federal government pays a portion of the costs, but Medicaid is operated individually by each state.
-Coverage and costs may be different, depending on your state’s needs and economic goals.
-Each state may also have a different name for their managed care programs such as Medi-Cal in California or the Medical Assistance Program in Illinois.
+While the federal government pays a portion of the costs, Medicaid is operated individually by each state.
+Coverage and costs may be different depending on the state in which you live.
+Each state may also have a different name for their managed care programs, such as Medi-Cal in California or the Medical Assistance Program in Illinois.

 In all states, Medicaid covers some low-income individuals, low-income families, low-income children, low-income pregnant women, the elderly, and people with disabilities.
 Qualifications also depend on household size, family size and status, and other factors.
 Each state has a different set of requirements that must be met to qualify as Medicaid beneficiaries.